HandsOnDataViz/book/docs/HandsOnDataViz.md

 at different maps, and testing various ways to visualize your data.
 Become more aware of how your decisions about color intervals can dramatically alter how the data appears to readers.
-Most important, create maps that tell truthful and insightful data stories.
+Most important, create maps that focus on telling your story and truthfully representing the data.

 Normalize Choropleth Map Data
 -----------------------------